bluesky-social/atproto/packages/api/OAUTH.md

 ## Prerequisites

-- You need a web server, or at very least a static file server, to host your SPA.
+- You need a web server - or at the very least a static file server - to host your SPA.

 > [!TIP]
 >